zzzprojects/learnentityframeworkcore5.com/database-providers/cosmos.md

 In EF Core, the `DbContext` has a virtual method called `OnConfiguring` which will get called internally by EF Core.

 * It will pass in an `optionsBuilder` instance which can be used to configure options for the `DbContext`.
-* The `optionsBuilder` has `UseSqlServer` method which expects a connection string as a parameter.
+* The `optionsBuilder` has `UseSqlServer` method, which expects a connection string as a parameter.

 Now, we are done with the required classes and database creation, let's add some authors and book records to the database and then retrieve them.